Schedule At-A-Glance

 1:30 PM - 2:30 PM (EDT)

 In an ever-evolving regulatory landscape, it is important to maintain the integrity of design and maintenance programs.
 How can you keep up with changing regulations while planning and designing your stormwater measures?
-Panelists from all areas of the industry will weigh in and share their expertise.
+Panelists from around the country will share how their regions balance compliance and maintenance.

-Erin Grenz Seth Brown, PE, PhD David Smith
+Seth Brown, PE, PhD David Smith Joe Mouawad Tressa Olsen Katie Johns

 2:30 PM - 3:30 PM (EDT)